 {Editor’s note: This section shall contain information regarding the carriage of H.TPS-AV parameters in both SIP and H.245-based systems.
 This might be accomplished by registering XML parameters defined by Q5/16 with IANA}

 Carriage of CLUE messages in H.323 systems

+This section describes the various elements required for the negotiation, correlation and carriage of CLUE information.

+CLUE capability negotiation

+This clause describes the methods for negotiating the use of CLUE in H.323 systems.

+{Editor’s note: Consideration needs to be given if a method is needed to indicate which CLUE signalling method (H.245 generic message or SCTP) is supported.}

+H.225 Generic Feature “CLUE control capability”

+This clause describes a generic feature “CLUE control capability” utilising the generic extensible framework (GEF) [ITU-T H.460.1] to negotiate the use CLUE protocol messages within H.245.